UV Light Therapy, is also known as UV Light Treatment, Ultraviolet Therapy or Phototherapy.

 A course of treatment usually lasts for between 15-35 doses.
 The doses are normally given 3 times a week on a regular basis.
 For example, Monday, Wednesday and Friday.

-Has been used more recently.
+Narrowband has been used more recently.
 It uses a certain ray.
 This ray is beneficial for the skin, helping to treat eczema.

 The skin is often exposed for a shorter time than with broadband.
 This is because it is more effective, as only the effective ray is used in treatment.